microsoftgraph/python-sample-send-mail/README.md

 ## Installation

 To install and configure the samples, see the instructions in [Installing the Python REST samples](https://github.com/microsoftgraph/python-sample-auth/blob/master/installation.md).
-Note that the samples in this repo require **User.Read** and **Mail.Send** permissions.
+Note that this sample requires the following permissions: **User.Read**, **Mail.Send**, and **Files.ReadWrite**.

 After you've completed those steps, you'll be able to run the ```sample.py``` sample as covered below.